programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 Figure 3 therefore shows the 'projected' data coloured by the DDC1 and DDC2 groups respectively.
 It's clear that the vocabularies of the selected disciplines differ significantly, though we should note that there _are_ nearly 8,000 points on each plot, so there is a significant risk of overplotting so that some overlap is potentially hidden.
 By this we mean that two or more points from different DDCs occupy the same coordinates, which is why we've opted to include some transparency in the output.

-{% include figure.html filename="doc_vec-umap-d4-semantic_space.png" caption="UMAP embedding of selected EThOS data coloured by assigned DDC" %}
+{% include figure.html filename="doc_vec-umap-d4-semantic_space.png" alt="Visual description of figure image" caption="Figure 3.
+UMAP embedding of selected EThOS data coloured by assigned DDC" %}

 If we're only going to look at the first two dimensions then why did we choose four above?
 Well, we've found that a (slightly) higher number of dimensions will allow more of the underlying variation in the data to be preserved, increasing the separability of clusters.
 Here we come to the trade-offs surrounding dimensionality; too many and we suffer the curse of dimensionality, too few and we lose the distinctiveness of the clusters!
 In practice, we have found four to eight dimensions to be a good range for avoiding the issues associated with too few, or too many, dimensions.